uk-national-parking-platform/uk-national-parking-platform.github.io/commercials.md

 The NPP will initially operate as an arms length company from DfT, the details are currently being worked out by a steering group.

 ## More details
-For more details on the commercial aspects of the NPP or the Pilot contact us at [Parking Matters](mailto:npp@parkingmatters.com)
+For more details on the commercial aspects of the NPP Pilot contact us at [Parking Matters](mailto:npp@parkingmatters.com)